 Located 90 minutes from either Tampa or Orlando is Crystal River.
 This is Old Florida and one of the few places you are allowed to swim with manatees.
-Tours will take you out to where the springs meet the brackish waters.
-Where you can float and watch the slow-moving grace of the West Indian Manatee.
+Tours will take you out to where you can float and watch the slow-moving grace of the West Indian Manatee.
 It’s an incredible experience and one that respects the animal and its habitat.
 Buoy lines have been set as areas for the manatees to have solitude away from people.
 Rangers in kayaks watch to make sure people respect the manatees’ space.
 During the boat ride to and from the docks, there’s a good chance of seeing dolphins, eagles, osprey, and other wildlife.

-Best time to go: December through March when it get cold.
+Best time to go: December through March when it gets cold.
 The manatees will concentrate around the spring openings.
 The water stays a constant 72 degrees.

-TripAdvisor rates the beaches of Clearwater and St. Petersburg in the top 5 of the best beaches in the United States.
-These sugar-white sand beaches are picture perfect for a beach getaway, and also ideal for sea turtles especially loggerhead sea turtles.
+TripAdvisor rates the beaches of Clearwater Beach and St. Petersburg in the top 5 of the Best Beaches in the United States.
+These sugar-white sand beaches are picture-perfect for a beach getaway, and also ideal for sea turtles, especially loggerhead sea turtles.
 Nesting season runs from May 1-October 31.
 The best time to see sea turtles either nesting or hatching is August or September.
 Nests are taped off with the date they were discovered.
 Typically, sea turtles will hatch about 2 months after the eggs were laid.
-An easy way to identify which nests might hatch that night is to look for the Clearwater Aquarium Sea Turtle volunteers monitoring the nests.
+An easy way to identify which nests might hatch that night is to look for the Clearwater Marine Aquarium Sea Turtle volunteers monitoring the nests.
 They will be watching for little hatchlings to emerge sometime during the night.

-Clearwater Aquarium is a rescue and rehabilitation center for Florida’s coastal wildlife with a starlet resident Winter the Dolphin.
-Permanent residents include Winter, river otters, pelicans, and shorebirds.
+Clearwater Marine Aquarium is a rescue and rehabilitation center for Florida’s coastal wildlife.
+Winter the Dolphin was rehabilitated and lived her life at the Clearwater Marine Aquarium.
+Other permanent residents include river otters, pelicans, and shorebirds.
 Their Dolphin & Wildlife Tour through the intercoastal waterways is both entertaining and educational.
 A naturalist will show you smaller crustaceans and fascinating fish that live in this habitat.
-Clearwater Aquarium initiated the Dolphin Dorsal Fin Photo Identification Program and monitors 21 miles of beach for its Sea Turtle Conservation Program.
+Clearwater Marine Aquarium initiated the Dolphin Dorsal Fin Photo Identification Program and monitors 21 miles of beach for its Sea Turtle Conservation Program.

 Best time to go: All year round, but to see sea turtles, May through October is nesting and hatching season.